Queen Alexandra's Sulphur - Ova & Larva - Colias alexandra edwardsi

 DESCRIPTION

-alexandra edwardsii
+Alexandra edwardsii

 has a slight pinkish rim around the discal spot on the under hindwing that is lacking in the alexandra alexandra.
 They have some pink in the fringes, mostly on the underside.